Dmytro-Shved/Gourmania/README.md

 Gourmania is an open source project that enables you to create, search and save recipes you like.
 It provides intuitive interface and a lot of valuable information for every gourmet.

+## Features
-### Features
+### User Features

-- User profiles
+- Profile customization: name, photo, bio ... (with ability to update them)
+- Account credentials: email, password (with ability to update them)
-- Authorization with Email Verification
+- Registration + Email Verification
+- Password reset
-- Display of user’s created, liked, saved recipes
+- Display created, liked, saved recipes

+### Recipe Features
 - Step-by-step wizard form for creating / editing recipes
 - Individual recipe page with ingredients and guide
 - Recipe library with pagination